symfony/symfony-docs/contributing/community/review-comments.rst

 don't like how it's written.

 **Better:** *"I find it hard to read this code as there are many nested if statements, can you make it more readable?
-By encapsulating some of its details or maybe adding some comments to explain the overall logic."* - You explain why you find the code hard to read *and* give some suggestions for improvement.
+By encapsulating some of the details or maybe adding some comments to explain the overall logic."* - You explain why you find the code hard to read *and* give some suggestions for improvement.

 If a piece of code is in fact wrong, explain why: